web-deps/odom/docs/collections.md

 ### Introduction

 Map is an element whose children are variants of a template element or nodes created by a function based on a collection of data.
-Map uses the attribute `"acom-map"`.
+Map uses the attribute `"odom-map"`.
 Map can use a template just like [Multiple](#multiple).
 The template must be the child element of the element.

 ### Attribute Value

-Just like [Multiple](#multiple), the value of `acom-map` can either be a data selector or a JSON string.
+Just like [Multiple](#multiple), the value of `odom-map` can either be a data selector or a JSON string.
 A data selector is used when a template is used.
 The JSON string has the following structure:

 ```json
 {